vitessio/website/content/zh/docs/14.0/reference/vtctl.md

 #### Errors

 * action <code>&lt;ReparentTablet&gt;</code> requires <code>&lt;tablet alias&gt;</code> This error occurs if the command is not called with exactly one argument.
-* active reparent commands disabled (unset the --disable_active_reparents flag to enable)
+* active reparent commands disabled (unset the -disable_active_reparents flag to enable)

 ### RestoreFromBackup